Venkat-Gorla/smartmeal-serverless/services/upload-meal/README.md

 - Parse and validate multipart form data using a custom `Busboy`-based parser (`parse-form.js`), tailored for Lambda environments.
 - Upload files to S3 with metadata.
-- Emit `MealUploaded` event to event bus for processing.
+- Emit `MealUploaded` event to event bus using `buildMealUploadedEvent()` with generated ID, timestamp, and image URL.

 ## 🔑 Key AWS Resources